 Far too many boards and executives see the transition as solely a hiring problem.
 Their view of the transition is limited to the challenge of hiring a successor.
 For sure, searching for and hiring a talented new executive is a major piece of the work.
 However, the new executive’s success is often dictated by the pre-search planning and the post-search follow-through.
 This planning ensures that the organization is ready overall, that the board is prepared for the entirety of the transition process and not just the search, that the senior management team is ready, and that the CEO job has been recalibrated to address the present and future leadership needs of the organization.
 Similarly, this planning ensures that the board and senior management team follow through to ensure a welcoming introduction of the new executive to the organization and the community, and provides a solid onboarding process that helps the new leader get off to a fast start.

 Do you think it’s time to create your exit strategy?
-See the signup box on the right for a free eBook on how to take charge of your exit and make the most of this leadership change – for yourself and your organization.
+Click here to download a free eBook on how to take charge of your exit and make the most of this leadership change – for yourself and your organization.